 At S3IDF we believe that too often impact investors fail to explore what financial returns are realistic given the complexity of certain types of social problems.
 Addressing complex issues in the world’s most difficult-to-serve communities simply costs more.
 Why?
 Among myriad reasons are inefficient supply chains, weak infrastructure, ambiguous or counterproductive regulations and policies, and lower ability-to-pay and education levels of target consumers.
 Entrepreneurs that take on the challenge of delivering products and services under these conditions need more, sometimes significantly more, money, time, and support to achieve impact.

-The issue is not that these entrepreneurs need more resources but that there are too few impact investors willing to accept positive absolute returns or even risk-adjusted below-market returns in exchange for this high-value social impact.
+The issue is not that these entrepreneurs need more resources but that there are too few impact investors willing to trade market rate financial returns for additional high-value social impact.
 Until this changes, too many of the world’s most intractable problems will remain underfunded and unresolved.

 Accordingly, we assess entrepreneurs’ business models by considering their potential financial return relative to their expected direct impact on customers’ lives and livelihoods and their ability to confer other benefits within the local economy.
 We call on others to do the same.
 Together we can push impact investing to its next logical evolution to truly ensure that we are “Doing well while doing good.”